DBT COVID-19 business support grant schemes: privacy notice

 Lawful basis for processing

-To carry out this function, the lawful basis by which BEIS will process personal data is that the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller (public task, see Article 6(1)(e)).
+To fulfil its responsibilities, DBT processes personal data on the lawful basis that such processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller.
+This basis is specifically referenced under Article 6(1)(e) of the UK GDPR.

 Data sharing